 Your courses and assignments will explore digital research and consumer motivations, and you'll begin to develop content strategies that engage audiences.
 Your content-development assignments are a crucial first step toward building a body of work that will help you land your first internship.
-You’ll take courses such as Social Media Content, Communication Ethics, and Smartphone Video and Photo.
+You’ll take courses such as Social Media Content, Social Media and Digital Strategy Foundations, and Smartphone Video and Photo.

-During your last year, you’ll create an interactive digital campaign reflecting your very best content strategy and creation work, refining your social media and digital strategy portfolio.
-You’ll also likely be working on your second internship assignment, possibly as a social media community manager, a content strategist or a content creator using video, blogs, and/or social media platforms such as Snapchat, Instagram, Facebook, and more.
+During your last year, you’ll create interactive digital campaigns reflecting your very best content strategy and creation work, refining your social media and digital strategy portfolio.
+You’ll also likely be working in your second internship, possibly as a social media community manager, a content strategist or a content creator using video, blogs, and/or social media platforms such as Tik Tok, Instagram, Facebook, and more.

 You’ll be fully engaged in the Social Media and Digital Strategy Practicum, which functions as a digital consultancy as you develop real work for clients.
 At this point, your body of work will include social media-focused projects from your class assignments as well as real-world projects.
 By the time you graduate you’ll be prepared to work as a social media storyteller and create content across multiple media platforms.

 Social Media and Digital Strategy majors have found internship opportunities at for-profit brands, nonprofits, media outlets, artistic brands, startups, and political organizations.
 Recent students have completed social-media related internships at: